2sungryul/segmenter_trt/README.md

 sub : inference node using image topic received from pub node

-engine inference time < about 15msec
+engine inference time < about 15msec on RTX 4070 Ti super

-total callback processing time < about 25msec
+total callback processing time < about 25msec on RTX 4070 Ti super